codeleap-uk/internal-libs-monorepo/README.md

 ---
 ```

+## Commit standard

+This repository uses [cz-customizable](https://github.com/leoforfree/cz-customizable), an alternative to [Commitizen](https://github.com/commitizen/cz-cli) that allows for customization of the prompts for making a commit.

+> It's advised to commit using a command line instead of a GUI tool such as VSCode's git feature or Github desktop, to ensure commit's follow the standard and are correctly displayed in changelogs for releases

+There is no simple way to make git hooks interactive across windows and unix, so use `yarn commit` instead of `git commit`.

+These conventions are established to make tracking of changes to our libraries easier through changelogs.
 ### Submitting your changes

 Please open a PR with an appropiatly named branch in the format `{scope}/{feature}`, where: